GSA/digitalgov.gov/content/posts/2016-05-03-an-introduction-to-open-data-and-apis.md

   - USDA
 ---

 The federal workplace is abuzz these days with talk about open data and how agencies can leverage that data through APIs.
-According to the federal [Open Data Policy](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf), data should be managed as an information asset, and making it discoverable and usable (in other words, open). {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-393-Robot-with-tools-and-application-programming-interface-sign-Technology-concept-Kirillm-iStock-Thinkstock-450547591.jpg" alt="Robot with tools and application programming interface sign.
-Technology concept." %}
+According to the federal [Open Data Policy](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf), data should be managed as an information asset, and making it discoverable and usable (in other words, open). {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-393-Robot-with-tools-and-application-programming-interface-sign-Technology-concept-Kirillm-iStock-Thinkstock-450547591.jpg" alt="Robot with tools and application programming interface sign.
+Technology concept." caption="" >}}

 > Open data “not only strengthens our democracy and promotes efficiency and effectiveness in government, but also has the potential to create economic opportunity and improve citizens’ quality of life.”